uwWiSTEM/IntroToCoding/README.md

 ### If you want to learn even more:
 - Check out ReactJS and Bootstrap.
 Its a really great way to get deeper into web development
 - Check out some courses on [udemy](https://www.udemy.com/the-web-developer-bootcamp/)
+- [Codepen](https://codepen.io/) has a lot of people's creations along with the code they used to do it.
+It's a great way to learn neat things you can do with css, html and JavaScript

 ### [Don't forget to check us out on Facebook!](https://www.facebook.com/UWWiSTEM/)